Creatives and Credits:

 Costume: Eliot Smith

-Premiered at Cathedral Church of St, Mary's in Newcastle upon Tyne, 16 November 2013
+Premiered on 16 November 2013 at The Cathedral Church of Saint Mary in Newcastle upon Tyne.

 Funded by The Friends of The Company